mjoblin/neotiles/docs/index.rst

 neotiles
 ========

-A Python library which allows you to split a `neopixel matrix`_ into multiple virtual tiles for independent rendering based on input data.
+neotiles is A Python library which allows you to split a `neopixel matrix`_ into independent animated tiles for rendering based on arbitrary input data.

 More information
 ----------------